Responsibilities of building owners under AS 1851-2012

 Building owners should carry out a level of due diligence that is proportionate to the cost of the works.
 In general, it’s recommended that building owners do the following:

-- check the person is licensed or accredited (if required);
+- check the person is licensed (if required);

 - ask the person to provide the recommendation in writing and cite the relevant clause or Standard in a report;

-- seek a second opinion from a licensed or accredited person and provide them the original report;
+- seek a second opinion from a licensed or competent person and provide them the original report;

 - obtain multiple quotes via a competitive tender process; and